lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 </p>

-### How to Use Created Virtual Environments on Jupyter
+### How to Produce Jupyter Kernel for Created Virtual Environment

 You might also want to use the created virtual environment in your Jupyter Lab or Jupyter Notebook.
 Here's how: